 - Similarly, one could maximise a dialog on a laptop screen, close it with the "ok" button, then spawn it again on an external monitor and the box will be tiny, unresizable, but ostensibly maximised so with no taskbar entry.
 This may be a separate bug but I assume it's related, and it would be fixed with this bugfix in any case.
 I did a full uninstall and this & the above problem was present when I got QGis up & running again.

 It would be great if this could be addressed in some way.
 Possibly by giving the dialogs taskbar entries but having qgis-main generate an error sound and do nothing else if anything is clicked while the dialog is still open - much in the way that various windows programs used to / still do.
 Thanks again for you time.

-#6 Updated by Matthias Kuhn about 4 years ago
+#6 Updated by Matthias Kuhn over 4 years ago